Rjpdude/redux-pods/README.md

 **Redux Pods comes pre-bundled with hook functions that can be used out of the box in React components.**

-States expose an internal `use` hook that can provide the state directly, an individual property of the state object or a subset of a state object.
-You can also import the `usePods` hook to provide a set of multiple state objects.

 ### Example 1